dansmyers/IntroToCS/Labs/E-My_Heart_Will_Go_On.md

 Add the following code to generate a **confusion matrix**.
 Download and open the matrix, then **copy it into your lab document**.

 ```
-plot_confusion_matrix(clf, X_test, y_test)
+cm = confusion_matrix(y_test, predicted, labels=clf.classes_)

+disp = ConfusionMatrixDisplay(confusion_matrix=cm, display_labels=clf.classes_)
+disp.plot()
-plt.savefig('confusion.pdf', bbox_inches='tight')
+plt.savefig('matrix.png', bbox_inches='tight')
-plt.close()
 ```

-The diagonals of the matrix correspond to correct classifications.
-The other cells correspond to misclassified pairs.
-Each cell shows the **count** of items that fell into each category.
+The confusion matrix is a ten-by-ten grid that compares the correct value of each handwritten digit to the value chosen by the model.
+The numbers along the diagonal correspond to correct classifications.
+For example, the entry (4, 4) gives the number of test digits that were really fours and were also correctly classified as fours by the model.

+Entries off the main diagonal correspond to misclassifications.
+For example, the entry in row 5, column 9 corresponds to the digits that were really fours, but were misclassified as nines by the model.

 **Question**: What are the two most-frequently misclassified digit pairs?